 Should You Decant Amontillado?

-It isn’t necessary to decant Amontillado.
+It is not necessary to decant Amontillado.
 Just enjoy it as soon as you open the bottle.

 A bottle of Amontillado must remain in a cool, dark place, like your cellar.
 Unlike most table wines, the bottle should stand upright.

 Can Amontillado Sherry Be Aged?

 Amontillado ages in barrels for years, sometimes even decades.
 When bottled, its aging potential is exhausted.
-Thus, Amontillado won’t get better if you age it further in your cellar.
-Store it not longer than two years to make sure you can enjoy it to its full potential.
+Thus, Amontillado will not get better if you age it further in your cellar.
+Store it not longer than two years to ensure you can enjoy it to its full potential.

 Can Amontillado Go Bad?

 Amontillado Sherry can go off, just like any other fortified or non-fortified wine.
-As soon as you expose it to air, it’ll continue to oxidize and eventually spoil.
+As soon as you expose it to air, it will continue to oxidize and eventually spoil.

 How Long Does Amontillado Last When Open?

 After opening it, Amontillado can last for several weeks, given you close the bottle and put it into your fridge.
-However, it’s a bit risky to store it for more than a couple of days.
+However, it is a bit risky to store it for more than a couple of days.

 You might sense a significant change in taste and aroma pretty soon after opening it, especially for old wines.
 This distinct acidic note might come across as a sign that the wine went off.
 In many cases, it will disappear one or two weeks later, though, so you can enjoy the rest of the wine.
-Only in rare cases, it won’t disappear because the wine actually is ruined.
+Only in rare cases will it not disappear because the wine is actually ruined.

-To make sure that you don’t have to pour your Sherry away, better consume it quickly after opening the bottle.
+To make sure that you do not have to pour your Sherry away, better consume it quickly after opening the bottle.

 The intense dry flavor of Amontillado opens a lot of opportunities for food pairings:

 - You can drink it with white meat like rabbit, pheasant, or chicken: Try it with Asian-style spices and with patés and terrines.

-- Enjoy it with seafood, including oysters, sardines, tuna, and most smoked fishes.
+- Enjoy it with seafood, including oysters, sardines, tuna, and most smoked fish.